channotation/chap/README.md

 delimited [JSON](http://www.json.org/) format.
 The next section describes how the results file is organised and how to visualise your results.

-For a complete list of all options and a brief online helpyou can type `chap -h`.
+For a complete list of all options and a brief online help you can type `chap -h`.